 Now, Brian has to decide if he wants to work with Susan.
 If Susan is on his list, he will say yes and join her in her efforts.
 At the same time, he also has to go through his schedule to make sure if he’s available on the same dates as Susan’s.
 He has to make sure he hasn’t committed to another classmate’s production.
 He also needs to ensure that his own production isn’t compromised.
 In fact, if Susan is present on his list of wanted personnel, he can use the current opportunity to hire her for his own production.

-To conclude, Susan is forced to work like an adult would be forced to in a professional production.
+To conclude, Susan is forced to work as an adult would be forced in a professional production.
 At the same time, the teacher’s selection process progresses on its own.

 Photo Credit Featured Image: © fotolia / Jacob Lund